How to Mix Protein Powder?

 So that we begin this knowledge transfer on the similar ground please review the following definitions applied to the base case scenario mixing protein powder into water.

-The protein powder is considered the solvent.
+The protein powder is considered the solute.

-The water is considered the solute
+The water is considered the solvent.

 For the purposes of this article, when the solvent & solute combine to form a homogenous mixture that is distributed evenly, we refer to this as the solution and a victory.